Mithil27/second-repo/README.md

 # second-repo
-This is my repo for learning github
+This is my repo for learning github.